 To begin, make an appointment with the Coordinator of the Study Abroad Program.
 They will assist with placement, connect you to the International Programs Center at UNCG, advise you regarding the application and recommendation process, and help arrange your course schedule.
 Studio hours transfer upon successful completion of course requirements, but IARc support courses need to be completed before studying abroad or in the semesters following the international experience.
 It is also possible to study abroad during the summer without a studio requirement while still fulfilling the IARc experience credits.

-A second opportunity to study aboard is the IARc Travel Program.
-This generally occurs across a two-week period or in the summer.
+A second opportunity to study abroad is the IARc Travel Program.
+This generally occurs across two weeks or in the summer.
 Unlike the residential programs that focus on immersion in cultures different from our own, the Travel Program intends to take students and faculty to where the design is.
-This means staying in various places for short periods of time, a few days to a week or so.
-Offered every other year or when 20+ students express interest, faculty coordinate programs around a particular focus, theme, or culture.
+This means staying in various places for short periods, a few days to a week or so.
+They are offered every other year, or when 20+ students express interest, faculty coordinate programs around a particular focus, theme, or culture.
 Recent trips have been to Italy, Greece, India, Spain, and throughout Western Europe.